802.11bf Multiband Passive Sensing: Reusing Wi-Fi Signaling for Sensing: Motivation

-{Fig.~\ref{fig:motivation}\,(right) represents the accuracy obtained with mmWave \gls{fpbt}.} We observe that when the number of labels to classify is high, the accuracy is reduced.
+We observe that when the number of labels to classify is high, the accuracy is reduced.
 This happens because the beamsweep does not cover the whole tracked area, not detecting people who do not break \gls{los} between \gls{ap} and \gls{psta}.

 To elaborate further on this, we decided to evaluate the performance of mmWave beamforming to detect humans breaking the \gls{los} or a \gls{nlos} path.
 Results in Fig.~\ref{fig:losnlos} show that as we increase the distance, \gls{nlos} cause big accuracy loss detecting a human presence.
 Thus, we validate that mmWave beamforming can not be used as a standalone tool for passive sensing.